SpeechColab/GigaSpeech/README.md

 toolkits/kaldi/gigaspeech_data_prep.sh /disk1/audio_data/gigaspeech ../data true gigaspeech
 cd ..
 ```
-#### Some Notes on text processing
+#### Notes on Text Processing
-1. By design we have punctuations in supervision labels.
+1. By design we have punctuations in labels.
 To be specific, 4 punctuations may appear in utterance's `text_tn` section, they are:
    ```
    <COMMA>
    <PERIOD>
    <QUESTIONMARK>
    <EXCLAMATIONPOINT>
    ```
-1. meta tags in DEV/TEST sets:
+2. Meta tags in DEV/TEST sets:
-   our DEV/TEST sets are labelled by human annotators, they are required to label every single piece of the entire audio.
-So when some piece of the audio are not human speech, they label it with a set of meta tags.
+   our DEV/TEST sets are labelled by human annotators, they are instructed to label every single piece of the entire audio.
+So if part of audio is not human speech, they label it with a set of meta tags.
    A *complete table* of meta tags are listed below:
    ```
    <SIL> # silence segment